 The complainant in question shall cooperate fully with the F-F Committee and produce any tangible information relevant to the issues raised in the complaint.
-The subject may submit to the committee any other relevant information and a written answer to the complainant.
+The subject may submit to the F-F Committee any other relevant information and a written answer to the Complainant.

-After the submission of tangible evidence to the F-F Committee in instances where any issues or facts remain in dispute, a hearing may be held by the F-F Committee provided adequate notification is given to the individual(s) and provided the hearing would be held at a time and place convenient to the members of the F-F Committee and the individual(s) in question.
+After the submission of tangible and pertinent evidence to the F-F Committee in instances where any issuesor facts remain in dispute, a hearing may be held by the F-F Committee provided adequate notification is given to the individual(s) and provided the hearing will be held at a time and place convenient to the members of the F-F Committee and the individual(s) in question.
+This hearing and other meetings may be conducted through virtual media.